tom-pytel/pfst/README.md

 ## Todo

 * Reconcile AST nodes modified not using FST machinery.
+* Individual sequence slice non-raw paths.
+* Redo comment handling, where to put wrt comments, interface for modifying just those.
 * Redo sequence slices for same comment behavior as statements.
-  * Implement individual sequence slice non-raw paths.
-* Clean up comment handling, where to put wrt comments, interface for modifying just those.
+* Support put/get/parse JoinedStr/FormattedValue and TemplateStr/Interpolation.

 Trivia: The "F" in FST stands for "Fun".